Summer born children

 Your child can start full-time in reception year in September 2024 following their 4th birthday.
 Apply for their school place at the usual time.

-Option 2: Starting later in reception year
+Option 2: start later in reception year

-Option 3: Starting from year 1
+Option 3: start from year 1

 Your child can defer for a whole year and join year 1 in September 2025 following their 5th birthday.
 This would mean your child would miss reception year.
 Apply through the in-year process towards the end of the summer of 2025.

-Option 4: Defer to start reception in 2025
+Option 4: defer to start reception in 2025

-You can request for your child to defer for a whole year and join reception class in September 2025 following their 5th birthday.
+Or, request for your child to defer for a whole year and join reception class in September 2025 following their 5th birthday.
 You need agreement for your child to be taught outside their age group.
 These requests are not automatically granted.

 How to make a request

-4. Apply for your child to start school at the usual time in September 2024 in case your requests are refused.
+- Apply for your child to start school at the usual time in September 2024 in case your requests are refused.

-5. The school(s) will tell you their decision in writing.
+- The school(s) will tell you their decision in writing.

 How your request is considered